linux-lock/bpflock/README.md

   -v /sys/fs/bpf:/sys/fs/bpf linuxlock/bpflock
 ```

-Passing environment variables can be done also with files using `--env-file`.
-All parameters can be passed as environment variables using the `BPFLOCK_$VARIABLE_NAME=VALUE` schema.
+Passing environment variables can also be done with files using `--env-file`.
+All parameters can be passed as environment variables using the `BPFLOCK_$VARIABLE_NAME=VALUE` format.

 Example run with environment variables in a file:
 ```bash